 Exciting and challenging times for the approximate 86 million Baby Boomers who live in North America.
 Extended lifespans, a 3rd age of productivity, smart phones, talk of lifestyle creation, fulfillment, work life balance and others.
 On the flip side we are caught in the crossfire of out of date age stereotypes which can present barriers making whatever success means for you more difficult to reach.

-Being well informed and creating a life plan for the years ahead are a good investment of your time and energy and fun too!
+Being well informed and creating a Lifestyle Plan for the years ahead are a good investment of your time and energy and fun too!